apache/incubator-kie-kogito-runtimes/README.md

         * Commit those changes:

+                $ droolsjbpm-build-bootstrap/script/git-all.sh add .

                 $ droolsjbpm-build-bootstrap/script/git-all.sh commit -m"Set next development version: 5.3.0-SNAPSHOT"

         * Push all changes, both the first and the last version change commit, to the repository *together*:

                 $ droolsjbpm-build-bootstrap/script/git-all.sh push

+        * Warning: If releasing from master (i.e. a Beta release) and the push fails as there have been other commits to the remote master branch it might be necessary to pull.

+                $ droolsjbpm-build-bootstrap/script/git-all.sh pull

 * Push the local tag to the remote blessed repository.